ALAM-1005/NM2023TMID03157-Quantitative-Analysis-Of-Candidates-In-2019-Lok-Sabha-Elections/README.md

 # Quantitative-Analysis-Of-Candidates-In-2019-Lok-Sabha-Elections
-THIS IS OUR NAAN MUDHALWAN PROJECT
+THIS IS OUR  Final NAAN MUDHALWAN PROJECT